Home

 The OpenRRI project consists of the following parts:

-• – A hardware image containing the FPGA bitfile and Linux drivers for the Red Pitaya STEMlab 125-14 board.
+• A hardware image containing the FPGA bitfile and Linux drivers for the Red Pitaya STEMlab 125-14 board.

-• daq Python library, which provides an easy-to-use API for communicating with the Red Pitaya STEMlab 125-14 Board.
+• A Python library, which contains all RRI signal processing functions and an easy-to-use data acquisition API for communicating with the Red Pitaya STEMlab 125-14 Board.

 Please note: The OpenRRI code provided is not a real-time implementation of the RRI algorithms and can only aquire data over a limited recording period, depending on the chosen sample rate.